 Joseph S. Calvaruso.
-Mr. Calvaruso is the Executive Director of the Gerald R. Ford Presidential Foundation.
+Mr. Calvaruso is the retired Executive Director of the Gerald R. Ford Presidential Foundation.
 During his tenure at the Foundation, Mr. Calvaruso's leadership roles have included the Campaign for the Legacy of Gerald R. Ford to build the DeVos Learning Center and the New Gerald R. Ford Presidential Museum, the ceremonies to unveil the Statue of President Ford in the U.S. Capitol Rotunda and tributes to First Lady Betty Ford when she passed away in 2011, centennial events in tribute to President Ford's 100th Birthday, and the USS Gerald R. Ford (CVN 78) commissioning.
-He has led the effort to bring prominent speakers to the Library and Museum through conferences, educational outreach, and public programming.
+He led the effort to bring prominent speakers to the Library and Museum through conferences, educational outreach, and public programming.
 Prior to joining the Foundation, Mr. Calvaruso was a banker for over 29 years holding several senior management positions.
 He also served in leadership positions with the Risk Management Association (RMA) including its International Board of Directors.
-Currently, Mr. Calvaruso is a Trustee of Albion College, Chairman of the Michigan Certified Development Corporation, and Vice President of the Comstock Township Library Board.
+Currently, Mr. Calvaruso is a Trustee of Albion College, Former Chairman of the Michigan Certified Development Corporation and current Board Member of the Comstock Township Library Board.
 He is a graduate of Albion College and Western Michigan University.
+Mr. Calvaruso's leadership, various trustee roles and banking experience provides great value to the Board.

 JAMES J. DEKRUYTER.
-Mr. DeKruyter currently serves on the board of the Kalamazoo Christian Schools Foundation and Gull Lake Ministries.
-Mr. DeKruyter has been appointed to the Zoning Board of Appeals for Ross

-Township in Kalamazoo County.
-He also serves on the bank board of OSB in Brooklyn, Michigan.
-He has served many volunteer organizations including the Kalamazoo YMCA, Sherman Lake YMCA, Open Hearts Ministries, the national board of Youth for Christ, and the Youth for Christ Foundation.
-Mr. DeKruyter also served as director of Michigan National Bank - Kalamazoo.
+Mr. DeKruyter currently serves on the board of the Gull Lake Ministries and on the bank board of BankMichigan of Brooklyn, Michigan.
+Mr. DeKruyter has been appointed to the Zoning Board of Appeals for Ross Township in Kalamazoo County.
+He has served many volunteer organizations including the Kalamazoo YMCA, Sherman Lake YMCA, Open Hearts Ministries, the National Board of Youth for Christ, and the Youth for Christ Foundation in Denver, Kalamazoo Christian School and the Kalamazoo Christian School Foundation Board.
+Mr. DeKruyter has also served as director of Michigan National Bank - Kalamazoo.
+Mr. DeKruyter's involvement with various community organizations and bank director roles are a great asset to the Board.

 JAMES S. DEMOSS.
-Dr. DeMoss is a practicing Emergency Medicine physician and President of Southwestern Michigan Emergency Services, P.C., which has staffed Bronson Methodist Hospital's Emergency Department for over 40 years.
-His organization also provides emergency physician staffing of several other hospitals in southwest Michigan.
+Dr. DeMoss is a practicing Emergency Medicine physician and President of Southwestern Michigan Emergency Services, P.C., which has staffed Bronson Methodist Hospital's Emergency Department for over 50 years.
+His organization also provides staffing to Bronson's additional three emergency department facilities in southwest Michigan.
 Prior to becoming President of SWMES, P.C., Dr. DeMoss served in several administrative positions within the organization and brings with him a unique knowledge regarding the operations and needs of a midsize professional company providing healthcare in southwest Michigan.
 An avid outdoor sportsman and enthusiast, Dr. DeMoss supports many wildlife habitat conservation efforts.
+Dr. DeMoss' expertise as a practicing physician and his administrative leadership is valuable to the Board.